Morganton Day School Faculty and Staff

 Carolina Barbosa, Spanish

 Hola!
-My name is Mrs. Barbosa, I grew up in Monterrey, Nuevo Leon, Mexico.
+My name is Carolina Barbosa, I grew up in Monterrey, Nuevo Leon, Mexico.
 I graduated as a Child Psychologist from Universidad Autonoma de Nuevo Leon (UANL) in 2010.
-I started working as a Teacher Assistant in 2008 in a private school in Mexico and worked there for 2 years.
+I worked as a Teacher Assistant in 2008 in a private school in Mexico for 2 years.
 When I graduated, I decided to move to North Carolina with my husband and start a new life together.
-As a bilingual person, I know that learning to speak a second language is really important.
-Spanish is in the top five languages spoken around the world, so being able to read, speak, and understand it will open a lot of doors for anyone who is interested.
-This school year 2014-2015 is my third year working in MDS.
-I collaborate with each teacher incorporating IB units and Spanish curriculum, so students are exposed to the language and the culture all the time during my class.
+We are a family of four, my oldest child attends JK3 at MDS and my youngest is an infant.
+As a bilingual person, I know that learning to speak a second language is a really important tool.
+Spanish is in the top five languages spoken around the world, so being able to read, speak, and understand it could open a lot of doors for anyone who is interested.
+I’ve share my experiences at MDS for the past 6 years, and believe in the IB philosophy.
+I do collaborate with each teacher to incorporate the units of Inquiry into the Spanish curriculum, so students are exposed to the language and the culture all the time during my class.

 Trudy Memmel, PE & Health